amna8977/amna8977/README.md

 #  About Me:
 Hey there!
-I'm <b> Amna Syed</b>, and I'm a teen who does Arduino, HTML, and LEGO robotics!<br>I made projects for the Congressional App Challenge, Hack Club, and other events<br>
+I'm <b> Amna Syed</b>, and I'm a teen who does Arduino, HTML, and LEGO robotics!
+I do coding and robotics for fun, but I made projects for the Congressional App Challenge, Hack Club, and other events<br>

 ##  Socials: